Anglicans Online

 Christian Episcopal Church

 'A traditional Anglican jurisdiction, committed to Holy Scriptures, and dedicated to worshipping Jesus Christ in the traditional Anglican Way.
-The XnEC is comprised of parishes located in the United States (Diocese of Seattle), Canada (Diocese of Richmond), and is affiliated with parishes in the Cayman Islands.'
+The XnEC is comprised of parishes located in the United States (Diocese of Seattle), Canada (Diocese of Richmond).'
 Appears to have a connection to the Diocese of Fort Worth, in whose cathedral a recent consecration was held.

 The Christian Episcopal Church of Canada